Premiership of Boris Johnson: Second lockdown

 In a press conference on 31 October, Johnson said that England would enter a four-week national lockdown beginning on 5 November.
 Non-essential shops and hospitality closed, but schools, colleges and universities remained open.
-By 16 November, despite not experiencing COVID-19 symptoms, Johnson was self-isolating after coming into contact with an MP who tested positive, leading him on 18 November to become the first Prime Minister to attend Prime Minister's Questions via video link.
+By 16 November, despite not experiencing COVID-19 symptoms, Johnson was self-isolating after coming into contact with an MP who tested positive, leading him on 18 November to become the first prime minister to attend Prime Minister's Questions via video link.
 The lockdown ended from 2 December when a revised three-tier approach for England was put into force.

 Vaccination procurement and approval

 On 2 December, it was announced that the COVID-19 vaccine developed by Pfizer and BioNTech had been approved by the Medicines and Healthcare products Regulatory Agency.
 Johnson announced that the UK would receive 800,000 doses of the vaccine the following week for the launch of the UK's vaccination programme.
-On 30 December, it was announced that the Oxford-AstraZeneca vaccine had been approved and would also be rolled out.
+On 30 December, it was announced that the Oxford–AstraZeneca COVID-19 vaccine had been approved and would also be rolled out.